 Please see the article “The New-Piano Market Today” for more information on the post-1960 period.
 See also the article “Advice About Used Pianos for Parents of Young Beginning Piano Students” for a list of specific brands of this period to avoid.

 A used piano made within the past few decades can often be a very good deal, as these instruments may still show very few signs of age and wear, but with a price far below that of a new piano.
 The most recently made used pianos may even come with a warranty that is still in effect.
 Also, the influx of new, low-priced, Chinese- and Indonesian-made pianos has driven down the price of used pianos, in some cases rather substantially, as the imports offer the opportunity to buy a new piano for a price only a little higher than a decent used one previously commanded.
 If you’re considering a piano from this period, you may wish to read applicable articles in this publication about new pianos, as well as current and past editions of The Piano Book.
-See also the accompanying article about so-called gray-market pianos.
+See also the accompanying sidebar about so-called gray-market pianos.

 Though in each decade both good and bad pianos have been produced, and each piano must be judged on its own merits, this brief historical overview may give you some idea of what to expect to see as you shop for a used piano.
 You can determine the age of a piano by finding its serial number (The Piano Book tells how) and looking it up in the Pierce Piano Atlas (www.piercepianoatlas.com), or perhaps by asking a piano dealer or technician to look it up for you.
+You can also consult our article or our video for instructions on how to locate the serial number.

 If you’re looking for a piano made within the last few decades, there is usually a plentiful supply of used Yamaha and Kawai pianos originally made for the Japanese market.
 However, there has been some controversy about them.
 Sometimes called “gray-market” pianos, these instruments were originally sold to families and schools in Japan, and some years later were discarded in favor of new pianos.
 There being little market for these used pianos in Japan — the Japanese are said to have a cultural bias against buying any used goods — enterprising businesspeople buy them up, restore them to varying degrees, and export them to the U.S. and other countries, where they are sold by dealers of used pianos at prices significantly lower than those of new Yamahas or Kawais.
 Used Korean pianos are available under similar circumstances.
 (Note: The term “gray market” is used somewhat erroneously to describe these pianos.
 They are used instruments, not new, and there is nothing illegal about buying and selling them.)